lanahuong/psa/README.md

 You can use this while the simulation is running to check results, only generate new frames with `-f`.

+The files are stored in a folder at the root of the project.
+The folder names starts with the name of your simulation and is suffixed with `_vtr`.

 ### List simulations

 You can list the simulations in the database with both `flup` and `flus` :